 THTR 120 Theatre Practicum: Acting 1 - Participation in experiential activity of acting in major Linfield College theatre production.
 Application of skills learned in 181 and other acting courses.
 Development of actor as one facet of production ensemble.
-1 credit.
-(EL)
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
+1 credit (EL)

 THTR 121 Theatre Practicum: Acting 2 - Participation in experiential activity of acting in major Linfield College theatre production.
 Second-level application of skills learned in 181 and other acting courses.
 Development of actor as one facet of production ensemble.
-1 credit.
-(EL)
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
+1 credit (EL)

-THTR 122 Theatre Practicum: Acting 3 - Participation in experiential activity of acting in major Linfield College theatre production.
+THTR 122 Theatre Practicum: Acting 3 - PParticipation in experiential activity of acting in major Linfield College theatre production.
 Third-level application of skills learned in 181 and other acting courses.
 Development of actor as one facet of production ensemble.
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
 1 credit.
 (EL)

 THTR 123 Theatre Practicum: Acting 4 - Participation in experiential activity of acting in major Linfield College theatre production.
 Fourth-level application of skills learned in 181 and other acting courses.
 Development of actor as one facet of production ensemble.
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
 1 credit.
 (EL)